greblus/aspeqt/README.md

 6. Connecting a SIO2PC-USB adapter launches AspeQt automatically.
-With Lotharek's adapter, start with the **DSR** or **SOFT** flow-control method at **19200 bps** to confirm it works, then experiment with higher speeds and POKEY divisors (a high-speed OS, SDX or QMEG is required for the fast SIO routines).
+With Lotharek's adapter, start with the **DSR** or **SOFT** flow-control method at **19200 bps** to confirm it works, then experiment with higher speeds and POKEY divisors (a high-speed OS, QMEG or DOS/loader is required for the fast SIO routines).

 ## SIO2BT